mitchellfagert/MechaCar_Statistical_Analysis/README.md

 1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

-  **vehicle_length** & **ground_clearance** are the two variables/coefficients that provide non-random amount of variance.
+   The two variables/coefficients that provide non-random amount of variance are **vehicle_length** & **ground_clearance**.
 Thus, vehicle length & ground clearance have a significant impact on Miles Per Gallon test results for the protoype MechaCars.

 2. Is the slope of the linear model considered to be zero?
 Why or why not?